 Each plagiarism charge is normally treated as a separate offence.
-If a student, is charged with 2 or 3 charges at the same time, the default is 2 or 3 separate charges, with the right to appeal (AcBO, July 17, 2014)
+If a student is charged with 2 or 3 charges at the same time, the default is 2 or 3 separate charges, with the right to appeal (AcB0, July 17, 2014)

-However, if a 2nd charge is filed with the same Instructor, while an earlier charge is still outstanding, for example if the student has not met with a Counsellor and the 1 week appeal window is still open for the earlier charge, the charge will be considered 1 offence.
+However, if a 2nd charge is filed with the same Instructor, while an earlier charge is still outstanding - for example, if the student has not met with a Counsellor and the one-week appeal window is still open for the earlier charge - the charge will be considered a 1st offence.